Knight Rider (1982 TV series)

 Knight Rider is an American action crime drama television series created and produced by Glen A. Larson.
 The series was originally broadcast on NBC from September 26, 1982, to April 4, 1986.
 The show stars David Hasselhoff as Michael Knight, a sleek and modern crime fighter assisted by KITT, an advanced, artificially intelligent, self-aware, and nearly indestructible car.
 This was the last series Larson devised at Universal Television before he moved to 20th Century Fox Television.
+While the series received negative reviews from critics during its initial run, retrospective reviews have been more positive from audiences and critics alike.
+The series has received a cult following.

 Plot

-Self-made billionaire Wilton Knight rescues police Detective Lieutenant Michael Arthur Long after a near fatal shot to the face, giving him a new identity (by plastic surgery) and a new name: Michael Knight.
+Self-made billionaire Wilton Knight rescues police Detective Lieutenant Michael Arthur Long after a near-fatal gunshot to the face, giving him a new face through plastic surgery and a new identity and name: Michael Knight.
 Wilton selects Michael to be the primary field agent in the pilot program of his public justice organization, the Foundation for Law and Government (FLAG).
-The other half of this pilot program is the Knight Industries Two Thousand (KITT), a heavily modified, technologically advanced Pontiac Firebird Trans Am with numerous features, including an extremely durable shell and frame, controlled by a computer with artificial intelligence.
+The other half of this pilot program is the Knight Industries Two Thousand (KITT), a heavily modified, technologically advanced Pontiac Firebird Trans Am with numerous features, including a highly durable shell and frame, controlled by a computer with artificial intelligence.
 Michael and KITT are brought in during situations where "direct action might provide the only feasible solution".

-Heading FLAG is Devon Miles, who provides Michael with directives and guidance.
-Dr. Bonnie Barstow is the chief engineer in charge of KITT's care, as well as technical assistant to Devon (April Curtis fills this role in Season 2).
+Heading FLAG is Devon Miles, who takes over after Wilton's death and provides Michael with directives and guidance.
+Dr. Bonnie Barstow (season 1, 3 and 4) and April Curtis (season 2) are the chief engineers in charge of KITT's care and act as a technical assistant to Devon.